 Ray, the Ortlund family has a long and wonderful history when it comes to fruitful gospel ministry, and marriage, and parenting.
 Those three categories come to mind when I think of the Ortlund family legacy — gospel ministry, marriage, parenting — which is an astounding legacy to watch from a distance.
 We talked about marriage earlier, in episode #559.
 We will talk gospel soon.
 Here I want to talk about parenting.

 Some people will know your dad was a wonderfully gifted preacher and pastor, and his influence on a young John Piper was profound.
 Pastor John shared that story in episode #172 of this podcast series.
 In what ways did your father impact you as a child?
 In turn, what did you seek to instill in your three sons and daughter when they were young?

 I think my eyes got real big, you know.
 In my heart I thought, “Oh, come on.
-You mean God Almighty in heaven way back then saw little tiny me?”
+You mean God Almighty in heaven, way back then, sought a little tiny me?”
 And I felt so loved.
 I felt loved by God.
-It filled my heart with wonder so that years later when I heard about the doctrine of election and some of my friends with whom I was dialoging about that, they had difficulty with it, they resisted it.
-I had no problem at all.
+It filled my heart with wonder so that years later when I heard about the doctrine of election, and some of my friends with whom I was dialoging about that had difficulty with it and resisted it, I had no problem at all.
 I thought it was wonderful.
-And it was obviously biblical, because my dad had really helped me — years before in a moment of theological education that I didn’t realize was that — he helped me at the level of my heart to feel the love of God in the doctrine of election.
+And it was obviously biblical.
+My dad had really helped me — years before in a moment of theological education that I didn’t realize was that — he helped me at the level of my heart to feel the love of God in the doctrine of election.

-So we tried to in-load joy and sincerity and tenderness and love and wisdom and gentleness and laughter.
-You know, with discipline and boundaries, too, because that is part of God’s goodness.
+So we tried to in-load joy and sincerity and tenderness and love and wisdom and gentleness and laughter — with discipline and boundaries too, because that is part of God’s goodness.
 And I don’t know how successful we were in that effort, but that is what we tried to do because we just believed that ultimate reality is not darkness and despair, but just the glorious goodness of God.